We Love Social Media - Votes are Appreciated

-How to make, use, and freeze fresh pesto
+How to make, use, and freeze fresh basil pesto

 Basil pesto is delicious, but the price of prepared pesto is alarming: expect to pay $5 or more for as little as half a cup!
 It’s amazing how something so expensive is so easy to make.